 - Don’t fear failure.

-A mantra I repeat on my radio show, speaking engagements and YouTube channel is “Fail often.
-Fail fast.
-Fail forward.”
 Often people are taught that failing is bad.
 Yet without failure few entrepreneurs would know the way to success.
+Failure can be a powerful teacher.
+It shows you what needs changing, where you need to adapt and improve.
 Entrepreneurs seldom get it right the first time.
 But having the ability to keep moving by making adjustments improves the odds of success.

 - Take risks.

-Herjavec also wrote, “Accept that there is a chance you will fail to make the leap across a chasm, or the rock you are about to step on may crumble, but understand that the rewards outweigh the risks.”
+Shark Tank’s Robert Herjavec once wrote, “Accept that there is a chance you will fail to make the leap across a chasm, or the rock you are about to step on may crumble, but understand that the rewards outweigh the risks.”

 - Don’t settle.